 ▪ Oktoberfest beds - Find your bed before they're all sold out - again!

 ▪ Oktoberfest deals and tours - Book a tour of the Oktoberfest and a table in one of the tents.
-Act quickly!
+But be quick!
 These deals always sells out!

-▪ Oktoberfest tent guide - Destination Munich's two-page guide to Oktoberfest beer tents in 2017.
+▪ Oktoberfest tent guide - Destination Munich's two-page guide to Oktoberfest beer tents.

 You'll also find out how to reserve a table at the world's biggest party.See the first page here or go to Oktoberfest tent guide page 2.